 In general, your emergency kit should include some of the following items:

 While it might sound obvious that you should have a winter preparedness kit in your car, you might not think to keep some of these items on hand.
 Also, be sure that your kit is always stocked.
 If you have to take out flares for some reason, replace them as soon as possible.
 The kit should remain stocked at all times.
 Unfortunately, it is difficult to predict if/when you may need it next.
+If you're riding a motorcycle, you may have to adjust this plan.
+Learn more about staying safe on your motorcycle in the winter.

 Remember that even if you are a skilled driver, driving on slippery roads can be dangerous.
 Avoiding unnecessary travel and staying home when the weather is bad is the best way to stay safe on icy roads.

 However, if you have to drive for a specific reason, then it’s important to be as safe as possible.
 Avoid distractions, create a safe environment, always check the car (P.O.W.E.R.), avoid cruise control, keep your distance, drive carefully & appropriately for the conditions, and have your winter kit up-to-date and ready.
+Surviving winter in Wisconsin is not for the faint of heart!
+Please be sure to keep your family safe during the cold winter months.